datka134/yolov8n-flutter/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+Simple project for detect face on moobile with flutter , tensorflowlite and yolov8n write by a newbie in flutter
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)